now-examples/basics/aurelia-php/README.md

-# Aurela with a PHP API
+# Aurelia with a PHP API

 This example shows a [Aurelia](https://aurelia.io/) project (located in `package.json`) powered by a PHP API.